Mother Tongue

 For students who receive English as an Additional Language (EAL) Support in Grades 6-10, some levels of support include compulsory Mother Tongue language instruction.
 See the Secondary EAL section of the website here for further information.

-MOTHER TONGUE AND THE DIPLOMA (GRADES 11-12)
+MOTHER TONGUE AND THE DIPLOMA PROGRAMME (GRADES 11-12)

 For questions dealing with the Mother Tongue Programme for Diploma students, please contact Ms Lucie Lecocq-Otsing, IB Diploma Programme Coordinator at [email protected].